 OAuth 2.0 authentication

-Speakeasy supports the Oauth2.0 security implementation as a first class citizen.
+Speakeasy fully supports the OAuth 2.0 security implementation.
 This includes type generation for OAuth schemas and in many cases the complete management of the token refresh flow.
-End users of Speakeasy SDKs users don’t need to retrieve and manage access tokens manually.
+End users of Speakeasy SDKs don’t need to retrieve and manage access tokens manually.

-API builders also have the option to leverage Speakeasy’s custom security schemes to implement custom OAuth flows not part of the standard OpenAPI specification.
+API builders also have the option to leverage Speakeasy’s custom security schemes to implement custom OAuth flows that aren’t part of the standard OpenAPI specification.

 Oauth 2.0 typeDescription